NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 If you are evaluating PatientNotes.ai:

-• Run a test note with an incomplete session description to understand how the tool handles missing clinical content
+• Run a test note with an incomplete session description to see how the tool handles missing clinical content

-• Request and review the BAA documentation before using the tool with real client data
+• Request and review the BAA documentation before using the platform with real client data

-• If you are in SUD counseling, test the generated notes against 42 CFR Part 2 documentation standards applicable to your setting
+• If you work in SUD counseling, test generated notes against the 42 CFR Part 2 standards applicable to your setting

 If you are evaluating NotuDocs: